nielsbasjes/modbus-website/content/_index.md

 - **It is READ ONLY.
 So NO writing.**
     - I will not change that because I consider that too much of a risk.

-Things I intend to build/fix:

-- Support for Coils and Discrete Inputs (Only Registers right now).

 ## Overall status

 Works on my machines.
 Usable for experiments.